The Agile Change

 Enterprise Transition Framework™ (ETF)

-By focusing on evaluating the changes you wish to implement – normally through experimentation with a set of pilot projects, which will demonstrate what makes sense to adopt permanently - you will be able to transition with limited risk and guaranteed long-term success.
+As part of the ORGANIC agility approach the ETF focusses on evaluating the changes you wish to implement – normally through experimentation with a set of pilot projects, which will demonstrate what makes sense to adopt permanently - you will be able to transition with limited risk and guaranteed long-term success.

 Agile within a team

 At a team level Agile manifests itself by allowing a group of people to grow together through collaboration – by committing as a whole to a common and shared goal.
 Agile creates new responsibilities, clarifies expectations and provides a working environment which is based on trust and transparency.
-The framework Scrum is often used to support the Agile way of working, as well as Kanban and XP, among others.
+The Scrum framework is often used to support the Agile way of working, as well as Kanban and XP, among others.